fsmosca/chess-artist/README.txt

    use the following command line.
 The book Cerebellum_Light.bin should be in the same directory with the Brainfish engine and the script chess-artist.py. chess-artist -inpgn myg.pgn -outpgn myg_cere_se.pgn -eng Brainfish.exe -book cerebellum -eval static
-7. If you want the game to be annotated with engine search score, use the following command line. chess-artist -inpgn myg.pgn -outpgn myg_es.pgn -eng stockfish.exe -eval search
+7. If you want the game to be annotated with engine search score, at movetime of 1 second per position, engine Hash of 128 and Threads of 1, use the following command line. chess-artist -inpgn myg.pgn -outpgn myg_es.pgn -eng stockfish.exe -enghash 128 -engthreads 1 -eval search -movetime 1000
 8. In the annotated game the value in the comment is from the point of view of white, if it is positive, it is better for white, and if negative it is better for black.
 Example 1. e4 {+0.74} white is ahead